 - Class A: For unrestricted motorcycles and motorized tricycles.
 Minimum age: 24 years (or 20 years with two years of prior A2 experience).

 - Class C: License for trucks and heavy vehicles.
-This includes the following categories:
+Class C includes the following categories:

 - Class C1: For medium-sized trucks with a permissible maximum weight between 3.5 and 7.5 tons.
 Drivers must be at least 18 years old.